brianmadden/krawler/README.md

 poorly written websites, and thus less likely to error out during a crawl.
 The original HTML of the page is still available to facilitate validation and checking though.
 * Krawler collects full anchor tags including all attributes and anchor text.
-* Krawler currently has no proxy support, but it is on the roadmap. :(

 Gradle
 ======